qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/opening_data.rst

 .. index:: US Census Bureau

-The |addOgrLayer| :sup:`Add Vector Layer` and |addRasterLayer| :sup:`Add Raster Layer` tabs allow to load layers from source types other than :guilabel:`File`:
+The |addOgrLayer| :sup:`Add Vector Layer` and |addRasterLayer| :sup:`Add Raster Layer` tabs allow loading of layers from source types other than :guilabel:`File`:

 * You can load specific vector formats like ``ArcInfo Binary Coverage``, ``UK.
 National Transfer Format``, as well as the raw TIGER format of the